Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Finding Truth in Wellness: Navigating Health Information

-Modern healthcare is complex.
-People need to learn critical health literacy to understand health info.
+Modern healthcare is complex, making critical health literacy essential for understanding health information.

 Developing Critical Health Literacy